-UTAH SECOND OFFENSE DUI ATTORNEY
+UTAH SECOND DUI OFFENSE ATTORNEY

 In Utah, you may be convicted of driving under the influence even if your blood alcohol level is below the Utah limit of .05.
 As long as you act or appear affected by alcohol, you can be arrested.
 If this is your second violation in 10 years, the penalties are particularly harsh.
 You should contact a lawyer immediately.